CosmWasm/sylvia-book/src/basics/state.md

 # Contract state

 We can instantiate our contract, but it doesn't do anything afterward.
-Let's make it more complex.
-In this chapter, we will introduce the contracts state.
+Let's make it more usable.
+In this chapter, we will introduce the contract's state.

 ## Adding contract state

 The name of our contract is a little spoiler.
 We will add the `counter` state.
-It's not a real world usage of smart contracts, but it allows us to see the usage of `sylvia` without getting into business logic.
+It's not a real world usage of smart contracts, but it helps to see the usage of [Sylvia](https://github.com/CosmWasm/sylvia) without getting into business logic.

-The first thing to do is to update `Cargo.toml` with yet another dependency - the [`storage-plus`](https://crates.io/crates/cw-storage-plus) crate with high-level bindings for CosmWasm smart contracts state management:
+The first thing to do, is to update `Cargo.toml` with yet another dependency - the [`storage-plus`](https://crates.io/crates/cw-storage-plus) crate with high-level bindings for [CosmWasm](https://github.com/CosmWasm) smart contracts state management:

 ```toml
 [package]